hadronized/blog/lifetimes_and_self_borrowing.md

 - a `Device` object, a regular device (a sound card, for example)
 - a `Context` object, used to create audio resources, handle the audio context, etc.

 There are well-defined relationships between those objects that state about their lifetimes.
-An `Alto` object must outlive both the `Device` and the `Context` and the `Device` must outlive the `Context`.
+An `Alto` object must outlive the `Device` and the `Device` must outlive the `Context`.
 Basically:

 ```rust